-Before painting, you’ll want to sand off any rust that has accrued with time and coat the appliance with a thin layer of metal conditioner.
-Be sure that you use an anti-rust paint to prevent further spoilage of the materials.
+Before painting, sand off any rust that has accrued with time and coat the appliance with a thin layer of metal conditioner.
+Use an anti-rust paint to prevent further spoilage of the materials.

-You can also consider using a latex-based paint as an alternative, which has more elasticity than oil-based metal paint and will thus more easily bear any expansion and contraction that the heating and cooling cycle causes.
+As an alternative, consider latex-based paint, which has more elasticity than oil-based metal paint and will thus more easily bear any expansion and contraction that the heating and cooling cycle causes.
 Beware, however, that lighter-colored latex paints are also more prone to yellowing in warm conditions, and thus may end up spoiling your desired look in a few seasons’ time.

 Even when you take precautions, accidents can happen.
 Home insurance is one way to protect your family against financial losses from accidents.
 And, home insurance can start from as little as $12/month.